dimagi/commcare-cloud/README.md

 `vagrant up` fails.
 * Start VirtualBox `$ VirtualBox`
+  * Or on a Mac, `$ sudo /Library/StartupItems/VirtualBox/VirtualBox restart`
 * Attempt to start the VM
   * If the error message is: `VT-x needs to be enabled in BIOS` For the Lenovo T440s:
   * Restart machine, press Enter during startup
   * Navigate to Security -> Virtualization
     * Turn both settings on